Is It Good or Bad to Tell Children That Santa Claus Is a Myth?

 Don't Spoil the Fun of Childhood

-My first thought on reading this Hub Request was what is to be gained from telling a child that Santa Claus is a myth?
+What is to be gained from telling a child that Santa Claus is a myth?

 After all, childhood is a time of discovery and learning for children and the existence of the unseen and unexplainable add spice to the mystery and wonder of life.
 What is to be gained by spoiling this?

-As writer Frank Church wrote on the pages of the New York Sun in his classic 1897 response to eight year old Virginia O'Hanlon's question about whether Santa Claus was real:
+As writer Frank Church wrote on the pages of the New York Sun in his classic 1897 response to eight-year-old Virginia O'Hanlon's question about whether Santa Claus was real: